 Endgame and Act Without Words, by Samuel Beckett: I went to see the Cutting Ball Theater production of Endgame in San Francisco with Steve, who later lent me his copy of the play since I hadn’t read it prior to the performance.
 I don’t know how I would have reacted if I read the [...]

-book log
+Filed in book log

-Also tagged: anne born, david shenk, historical fiction, history, jostein gaarder, martin palmer, medieval, nonfiction, norwegian, p.g. wodehouse, play, postmodern, religion, samuel beckett, translation
+Also tagged anne born, david shenk, historical fiction, history, jostein gaarder, martin palmer, medieval, nonfiction, norwegian, p.g. wodehouse, play, postmodern, religion, samuel beckett, translation

 A Bed of Earth, by Tanith Lee: I remember reading Saint Fire, the second book in the Secret Books of Venus by Tanith Lee, about six years ago, and I’ve been meaning to finish the series ever since.
 Much to my delight, the other three books are at the local public library.
 Set in Venus, [...]